BBischof/bbischof.github.io/_posts/articles/2018-01-01-the-route-to-the-top-100.md

 - The [dataset](https://github.com/BBischof/top100ClimbsRoute/blob/master/RoutesData.csv) was extracted originally in November, 2017.
 I wont likely be updating the routes.
 - The actual route doesn't change as the ranking list changes, but, obviously, it will be effected if totally new routes are added.
 - Bear Camp was not in the dataset when the original dataset was built, hence it's not included.
 [Here](https://www.pjammcycling.com/oregon---bear-camp.html) is the route.
 It should be in [this section](https://ridewithgps.com/routes/26535916) of the route, before you climb [Mt.
 Ashland](https://www.pjammcycling.com/91.--mt.-ashland--or.html) the Strava route for the new Bear Camp is [here](https://www.strava.com/segments/7625827)
+- As of just yesterday, the **pjammcycling** website has changed dramatically.
+Additionally, they've expanded to worldwide now 😏.

 ## Next Steps